cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 ### Quality

-In the three cases just mentioned, we suppose that humans act *rationally*, meaning that they earnestly try to produce the "right information" in order to solve their problem.
-However, the quality of these data varies across each case—as a function of who is providing the data, and what their incentives and requirements are.
+In the three cases just mentioned, we suppose that humans act "rationally," meaning that they earnestly try to produce the "right information" in order to solve their problem.
+However, the quality of these data varies across each case—as a function of who is providing it, and what their incentives and requirements are.

 In the "capturing terminal context" setting—implemented naively—we are capturing information from *all* developers.
 Some might be good, others bad.
 While most developers are likely "trying to solve their problem," or "debugging code until it works," the quality of this information will vary as a function of their skills.